raxa4/final-project-raxa4/README.md

 # FINAL PROJECT RAXA4
-*This project is desinged as a simulation of an online store and crated for educational purpose*
+*This project is desinged as a simulation of an online blog post and crated for educational purpose*

 ## FINAL ##